SlimeTraditionalTranslation/Slimefun-Main-Wiki/pages/Developer-Guide-(5-Researches).md

 Research research = new Research(researchKey, 123, "This is an example message", ?);
 ```

-Now lastly we need to define a default cost for this Research.<br>
+Now lastly we need to define a default cost for this Research.

-Note that this is only the "default", Server Owners can always adjust this cost in their config files.<br>
+Note that this is only the "default", Server Owners can always adjust this cost in their config files.

 We will simply specify a cost of 10 xp levels for this example.

 ```java